Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Here are the custody fees you would pay with these brokers:

-From this chart, the conclusion should be fairly obvious.
-Neither Saxo Bank nor Migros Bank looks to be a good fit for a Swiss investor.
-To manage a one million CHF portfolio with Saxo Bank, you would pay 1800 CHF per year, and with Migros Bank, you would pay 2100 CHF per year!
+From this chart, the conclusion should be pretty obvious.
+Migros Bank does not look to be a good fit for a Swiss investor.
+To manage a one million CHF portfolio with Migros Bank, you would pay 2100 CHF per year!
 This is bad.

 In comparison, all the other brokers are pretty good on that note.
-To see better, here is the same graph without Saxo Bank and Migros Bank:
+To see better, here is the same graph without Migros Bank:

-The best is always CornerTrader since they have no custody fees.
-And the most expensive brokers are Swissquote and FlowBank because they have the highest maximum.
+The best brokers are Cornèrtrader, Yuh, and Neon since they have no custody fees.
+Swissquote and FlowBank are the most expensive brokers because they have the highest maximum.
 But to me, they all look acceptable.
 For small portfolios, FlowBank can sometimes be cheap as well since they have a small minimum.

 Inactivity Fee